danielgtaylor/aglio/README.md

 * `default`

-### Customizing Layouts
+### Customizing Layout Templates
-The `--theme-layout` option allows you to provide a custom layout that overrides the default layout.
-This is specified in the form of a [Jade]() template file.
-See the [default layout]() file for an example.
+The `--theme-template` option allows you to provide a custom layout template that overrides the default.
+This is specified in the form of a [Jade](http://jade-lang.com/) template file.
+See the [default template](https://github.com/danielgtaylor/aglio/blob/olio-theme/templates/index.jade) file for an example.

-The locals available to layouts look like the following:
+The locals available to templates look like the following:

 | Name        | Description                                              |
 | ----------- | -------------------------------------------------------- |